leftbrainit/leftbra.in/src/pages/blog/remote-working-tools.md

 ~~~
 Hello world!
 Allow me to introduce myself.
 I'm Adam, an Apple nerd, engineer, entrepreneur and now, I'm proud to say, an inaugural member of the Communications team here at LeftBrain!

 Running my own business in my home town of Cape Town, SA, I've had my eyes on LeftBrain for a while, as friends and former colleagues joined up, and evangelised about their unique culture, progressive approach to technology.
-The kind of place where entrepreneurial people like myself thrive - and maybe you'll too, the team is growing!
+The kind of place where entrepreneurial people like myself thrive.

 I discovered the wonders of LeftBrain through friends, but looking from the outside in, you'd never know.
 With almost all new business coming through referrals, they're (as they freely admit) terrible at Marketing!
 Or rather, they just don't do it.